lpod/lpod-python/doc/level1.rst

 A paragraph element inherits all the basic element features introduced above, and owns the following ones.

+All the visible text content of a document is hold in paragraphs (and in *headings*, which are special paragraphs, cf. later in this documentation).
+A paragraph is basically a text container associated with a layout style.

+The text content may be directly hold as the text of the paragraph element;
+however, a paragraph can contain sub-paragraph elements so-called *spans* (introduced later in this documentation).

 Creation and attachment
 ~~~~~~~~~~~~~~~~~~~~~~~